Polynomial Optimization

 ,false

-: relative tolerance to certify global optimality
+: tolerance for global optimality gapftol

 Output arguments